carlos-alves-one/Crypto-Electronic-Medical-Records/README.md

 ### Block and UserState Classes
 - Manage blockchain-like structures to hold and validate EMRs.
 - Track user states across blocks for consistency and integrity.

+### Mining
+- Implement a `mine_block` function to produce blocks with valid proof of work.
+- Optimize mining using parallel processing with `multiprocessing` module.
+- Distribute mining work among multiple processes to improve efficiency.

 ## Testing
 - Includes comprehensive test cases for validation and error handling.